JetBrains/jetbrains_guide/sites/goland-guide/contents/tips/structure-tags/index.md

   poster: ./poster_short.png
   url: https://www.youtube.com/watch?v=KaXklqjrT1U&list=PLM-t1Z4tbFflkIOaap4P-BV30ZrZwrDld&index=3
 leadin: |
+    GoLand helps you add struct tags using custom live templates built into the IDE.

+    **How to use:**

     Adding tags to a structure can be done by starting to type either _json_ or _xml_ after the field type.